 What is keto coffee?

-This coffee, also known as “bulletproof coffee” or “butter coffee,” is creamed with a fat instead of with milk.
+This rich coffee is creamed with a fat instead of with milk.
 There are a few types of fat for you to choose from, and you can use more than one:

 - Butter (usually unsalted)